American Red Cross Motor Corps: World War I

 By June 30, 1918, there were already in operation throughout the US approximately 100 Motor Corps with a membership of about 3,000 women.
 During the summer of 1918, the development of the Motor Corps was rapid and systematic.
 On November 1, 1918, there were over 12,000 motor corps workers, most of whom were donating not only their time, but also the use of their cars.
 Many new Corps were formed throughout the country, and various motor organizations which had up until then been operating independently came in under the Red Cross, until by December 31, 1918, there were 297 Motor Corps in the United States with a membership of 11,604, exclusive of the Auxiliaries and the Reserves who had placed their names on the lists for service in times of emergency.
 In addition to the fact that all the members of the Motor Corps were volunteers, each member supplied her own car and sustained all its operating expenses.
 The members who gave regular Motor Corps service were expected to be on duty a minimum of 16 hours a week, although they did not limit themselves to that total, the general average being more than twice the required minimum.
 During the twenty months ending February 28, 1919, a mileage of more than 3,572,000 miles was covered by the automobiles operated by the motor corps with services provided to canteens, military hospitals, camps, cantonments, home service workers, outside aid, office detail, and other ARC activities, as well as during the 1918 flu pandemic.
 The Red Cross Motor Service was composed of women volunteers who used their personal cars.
 More than 12,000 women provided their services to this branch of the ARC by the end of World War I, logging over 3500000 miles.

-How faithful the Motor Corps was in maintaining its interest and activity to the very end of the war was evident from the figures for the months of March, April, May and June 1919, in which 249,568 service hours, and 759,071 service miles, were operated.
-Over 3,370 workers, of whom 3,240 were actively in the field, were engaged in the work, employing 2,603 passenger cars, 71 ambulances, 44 trucks and 146 other vehicles.
-Out of 190 active Corps, only 83, or less than half, reported statistics for this compilation, and the real total of services done was actually far greater.
 Except for incidental service which was rendered in connection with entertainment and recreation under Red Cross auspices at the remaining military hospitals, and for the active Home Service and Nursing Service work in the civilian field, in time of disaster or epidemic, by December 1920, the Motor Corps was mostly demobilized, retaining primarily a reserve organization to meet peacetime emergencies of civilian as well as military character.